mortezamg63/Accessing-and-modifying-different-layers-of-a-pretrained-model-in-pytorch/README.md

 		return out1, out2, out3
    ```

-I hope this piece of code can be helpful for you :-)
+I hope this piece of code can be helpful :-)